andry81-devops/github-clone-count-badge/README.md

 ---

+> [!TIP]
 > This implementation is based on that: https://github.com/MShawon/github-clone-count-badge

+> [!WARNING]
-> **Warning** Implementation is marked as obsolete, there is a better approach with GitHub composite actions: https://github.com/andry81-devops/github-accum-stats
+> Implementation is marked as obsolete, there is a better approach with GitHub composite actions: https://github.com/andry81-devops/github-accum-stats

 With some advantages: